phani125/Project-1/Readme.md

 ## Time taken:

-- This project took me 3 hours to build from scratch.
+- I have taken 3 hours to build from scratch.